Position in the ranking is based on each scientist’s D-index using data compiled from

 community.
 His role was to make sure all data remained unbiased, accurate, and up-to-date.

-Social Sciences and Humanities.
+Economics and Finance.
 If you or other scholars are not listed, we appreciate if you can